kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Core Player Skin External CSS Overrides

-You can load an external CSS file which overrides the player core CSS classes.
+You can load an external CSS file which overrides the Player core CSS classes.

 In order to override class names defined in the core CSS files, create your external custom CSS with the same class names you wish to override and load it using the `IframeCustomPluginCss1` Flashvar.
 You can define more than one custom CSS files and name the Flashvars accordingly: `IframeCustomPluginCss1`, `IframeCustomPluginCss2`,  `IframeCustomPluginCss3`, etc.